AviatrixSystems/Docs/HowTos/Troubleshoot_Diagnostics.rst

 Gateway Replace
 ~~~~~~~~~~~~~~~~~

-This feature allows you to replace a gateway by launching a new gateway and restoring the configuration and operation in the event that a gateway becomes inoperational and you have exhausted all other ways to recover.
-Contact support@aviatrix.com
+This feature allows you to replace an existing gateway when it becomes not functional by launching a new gateway and restoring the configuration to the new gateway.
+Use this feature only when you have exhausted all other options.
-before you use this feature.
+Contact support@aviatrix.com to execute this recovery mechanism.

 Select a gateway in the drop down menu and click Replace.